n8willis/opentype-shaping-documents/opentype-shaping-arabic-general.md

     `JOIN_CAUSING` characters.

-Arabic letters are also assigned to a `JOINING_GROUP` that indicates which fundamental character they behave like with regard to joining behavior.
-Each of the basic letters in the Arabic block tends to belong to its own `JOINING_GROUP`, while letters from the supplemental and extended blocks are usually assigned to the `JOINING_GROUP` that corresponds to the character's base letter, with no diacritics or ijam.
+In some scripts (such as Arabic and Syriac), letters are also assigned to a `JOINING_GROUP` that indicates which fundamental character they behave like with regard to joining behavior.
+Each of the basic letters in the script typically belongs to its own `JOINING_GROUP`, while supplemental and accented letters are usually assigned to the `JOINING_GROUP` that corresponds to the underlying base letter, with no diacritics or other marks.

-For example, the Persian letter "Peh" (`U+067E`) is visually represented as the Arabic letter "Beh" (`U+0628`), but with two additional below-base ijam.
+For example, the Persian letter "Peh" (`U+067E`) is visually represented as the Arabic letter "Beh" (`U+0628`), but with two additional below-base "ijam" marks.
 Consequently, "Peh" is assigned to the `BEH` `JOINING_GROUP`.

+Mongolian and N'Ko, notably, do not make use of joining groups.
+Every letter in these scripts belongs to the _null_ or `NO_JOINING_GROUP` group.

 ### Mark classification ###